pywbem/pywbemtools/docs/pywbemclifeatures.rst

 * The ability to receive either CIM instances or classes or only their names with only a change of an option on the commands that request CIM instances or classes.
-The option ``-no`` \ ``--names-only`` defines whether only the  name or the complete object will be displayed.
+The ``--names-only``/``-no`` command option defines whether only the name or the complete object will be displayed.

 * The ability to interactively select the data from a list presented by pywbemcli for certain objects rather than typing in long names the full name. see :ref:`Interactively selecting INSTANCENAME`.

-.. _`pywbemcli commands to WBEM Operations`:
+.. _`pywbemcli commands to WBEM operations`:

-pywbemcli commands to WBEM Operations
+pywbemcli commands to WBEM operations
 -------------------------------------

-The following table defines which pywbemcli commands are used for the corresponding pywbem request operations.
+The following table defines which pywbemcli commands are used for the corresponding WBEM operations.

 =================================  ==============================================
 WBEM CIM-XML Operation             pywbemcli command group & command